 As a result of their participation in the program, TRIO Electric was able to offer 40 students a summer internship with the company at \$13/hour.
 Additionally, in the Fall of 2018, an additional 50 high school juniors enrolled in the program with Spring Branch ISD.
 The annual evaluation completed by the students overwhelmingly stated that the students felt prepared and felt as though they had a firm direction towards their careers.
-The program has been such a success that TRIO is planning to replicate the preapprenticeship model in Austin and Grand Prairie.
+The program has been such a success that TRIO is replicating the pre-apprenticeship model in Austin and Grand Prairie.